enricopolanski/functional-programming/README.md

 3. I can't define `Semigroup<User>` nor I want to require it.

-In this case the semigroup free of `User` can come to rescue:
+In this case the free semigroup of `User` can come to the rescue:

 ```ts
 export const getUser = (id: number): ReadonlyNonEmptyArray<User> => {